PIRATE & FISHING TOWN!

-Brixham’s history is filled with tales of pirates and smugglers (with an annual Pirate Festival being highly popular with adults and kids alike dressing up and partaking in lots of “ooh arr me pirates”, etc!).
+The annual Pirate Festival is highly popular with adults and kids alike dressing up and partaking in lots of “ooh arr me hearties”, etc!).
 Seek out the Old Fish Market for something a bit out of the ordinary (the brand new hi-tech fish market opened recently but the old market is still open in the spring and summer months).

 There is a thriving fishing industry in Brixham so where else should you try the fresh catch of the day than at one of the town’s many fish restaurants dotted around the harbour?
 They source their fish from the world-famous Brixham Fish Market.
 Take a guided tour which ends with a very hearty English breakfast.